ghik/kubernetes-the-harder-way/docs/01_Learning_How_to_Run_VMs_with_QEMU.md

 This is a common situation in QEMU - we can use very raw and detailed options and wire every device manually, or we can use some convenient shorthands.
-Since we're doing things _the hard way_, I try to show the most low-level version possible, but as our command grows new options, we don't want it to become to bloated so let's go back and use the shorthand:
+Since we're doing things _the hard way_, I try to show the most low-level version possible, but as our command grows new options, we don't want it to become too bloated, so let's go back and use the shorthand:

 ```